 Enclosed are some meaningful statisticsthat proves this.

-Therefore we would like to give you some inspiration for your goals in different areas of life:
+From therefore we would like to give you some Inspirations for your goals in different areas of life:

 As you now know, goal definition plays a crucial role in achieving your life goals.
 What sounds so simple in theory, can turn out to be quite troublesome in practice.
 The reason: Many people do not know what they really want.
 If you feel the same way, you are by no means alone.
 Fortunately, there are ways to get clarity.